 Strawbuild specialises in the design and construction of natural buildings.
 We can help with building design, Planning and Building Regulations applications and specialist reports such as Visual Impact Assessments and Code for Sustainable Homes materials assessments among other things.
 We also run natural building courses and workshops on site, focusing mainly on straw bale building (load-bearing / infill / wrap), cement free foundations, and making and applying clay plasters, lime and lime stabilised clay renders.

 Tao Paul Wimbush offers a range of support services for OPD applicants ranging from advice on finding the right land, navigating the planning system, writing a management plan, natural building design and drawings for planning applications.
-He charges £20 per hour, is based at the Lammas Ecovillage in Pembrokeshire and has a wealth of experience in One Planet Development applications.
+He is the co-founder of the Lammas Ecovillage in Pembrokeshire and has a wealth of experience in One Planet Development applications.

 V3 Power is a workers coop specialising in DIY renewable energy systems.
 We run courses around the country teaching people to build small wind turbines (200W – 2kW) and we often have a surplus of turbines that are looking for homes.
 We want to get these turbines generating electricity so are looking for people who would be interested in hosting a turbine or buying them from us at cost price.
 The turbine is designed by Hugh Piggott and is robust and easily maintained.
 We have installed many of these turbines and are happy and keen to discuss any queries.